Rogue River–Siskiyou National Forest

 The Rogue River–Siskiyou National Forest is a United States national forest in the U.S. states of Oregon and California.
 The formerly separate Rogue River and Siskiyou National Forests were administratively combined in 2004.
-Now, the Rogue River–Siskiyou National Forest ranges from the crest of the Cascade Range west into the Siskiyou Mountains, covering almost 1.8 e6acre.
+Now, the Rogue River–Siskiyou National Forest ranges from the crest of the Cascade Range west into the Siskiyou Mountains, covering almost 7300 km2.
 Forest headquarters are located in Medford, Oregon.

 Geography

 The former Rogue River portion of the Rogue River–Siskiyou National Forest is located in parts of five counties in southern Oregon and northern California.
 In descending order of land area they are Jackson, Klamath, Douglas, Siskiyou, and Josephine counties, with Siskiyou County being the only one in California.
-It has a land area of 628443 acre.
+It has a land area of 982 mi2.
 There are local ranger district offices located in Ashland, Butte Falls, Grants Pass, Jacksonville, and Prospect.